 What type of programs are planned?

 WEB member volunteer to coordinate meetings.
 The topic and location of the meeting is decided by the coordinator, but often influenced by the survey of all members conducted at the end of the year.
 Some of our past programs have included topics such as women’s issues, time/stress management (motivational speakers), safety, lighting, wills/trusts and many more.
 Not only do you get the networking benefits each month, but you also hear a program that could benefit you and/or your family.
-Each April, we hold our annual “Bosses Nite”, in which WEB members invite their boss(es) to attend and we have some sort of entertainment (murder mystery, casino nite, scavenger hunt, etc.) Only WEB Members can attend Bosses Nite.
+Each April (except in covid years), we hold our annual “Bosses Nite”, in which WEB members invite their boss(es) to attend and we have some sort of entertainment (murder mystery, casino nite, scavenger hunt, etc.) Only WEB Members can attend Bosses Nite.
 May is our Installation of the new Officers.
 We hope you will join us at a meeting!

 Are there any WEB members that I can contact to gain further insight into this organization?